 Cystine level testing measures the amount of cystine in white blood cells

 (WBCs).
 Along with carefully following a treatment plan, routine testing is key.
 Testing is the only way to know a person’s cystine level.

 Why cystine level testing is important

-Tracking cystine levels over time helps you and your doctor know how well your CDT is working.
-Knowing your cystine level will help your doctor decide if your dose needs to be adjusted.
-Having the correct dose is the only way to help delay or limit damage to your body.
+Tracking cystine levels over time helps people and their doctors know how well CDT is working.
+Knowing a person’s cystine level will help a doctor decide if a dose needs to be adjusted.
+Having the correct dose is the only way to help delay or limit damage to the body.

 Two cystine tests.
 Two target levels.

 There are two types of cystine level tests.
 They measure cystine levels differently.

 |Type of WBC cystine level tests||Mixed leukocytes test||Granulocytes test|